 King and Queen of Sweden on six-day visit to India from Sunday

-Apart from Delhi, the royal couple is scheduled to visit Mumbai and Uttarakhand.
-This will be King Gustaf's third visit to India.
+Apart from Delhi, the Royal couple is scheduled to visit Mumbai and Uttarakhand.

-The MEA said the King will lead a high-level business delegation for engagements with Indian counterparts.
-"Several documents on furthering bilateral engagement are likely to be signed," it said.

-The ties between India and Sweden have been on an upward trajectory in the last few years.
-The bilateral trade volume was USD 3.37 billion in 2018.
-"Bilateral relations between India and Sweden are friendly and based on principles of democracy and transparency, right to freedom, and rule of law.
-Regular interactions in political, business, scientific and academic spheres have provided dynamism to our bilateral ties," it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)